boanlab/vagrant-env/README.md

 - Virtualbox and Vagrant

-If your OS is Ubuntu, you can use 'setup/install-vagrant-with-vbox.sh' to install them.
+	- If your OS is Ubuntu, you can use 'setup/install-vagrant-with-vbox.sh' to install them.
-However, if not, you need to install Virtualbox and Vagrant yourself.
+	- If not, you need to install Virtualbox and Vagrant by yourself.

 - Commands (Linux only)